Is the Dockless Bike-Share Revolution a Mirage?

 Meanwhile, local governments have essentially stopped expanding bike-share systems with city funds.
 "There’s no public money going to bike-share anymore," Cohen said.
 "This model of [cities issuing requests for proposals] is not happening anymore."
 As the government role recedes, so does public oversight of goals like integrating bike-share with transit, or ensuring the equipment is safe and well-maintained.

 In Florida, a bill in the state legislature backed by a lobbyist for ofo goes so far as to pre-empt existing city contracts with bike-share companies and impose statewide safety and performance standards.
-The bill is opposed by the North American Bike Share Association, which sees it as power play to circumvent basic quality controls.
-(NABSA is a trade group encompassing city agencies, bike-share equipment makers, and system operators — including ofo and the new batch of bike-share companies, though presumably the membership isn’t unanimous in its stance on the bill.)
+The bill is opposed by the North American Bike Share Association, which sees it as a power play to circumvent basic quality controls.
+(NABSA is a trade group encompassing city agencies, bike-share equipment makers, and system operators -- including ofo and the new batch of bike-share companies, though presumably the membership isn't unanimous in its stance on the bill.)

 How are the new bike-share services performing?